Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Scrambling in quantum KHO model

 Contrary to the resonant cases, the non-resonant $R$ comprises a dense set of rational numbers (excluding integers) with measure zero and irrational numbers with measure one.
-When $R$ is irrational, the equidistribution property implies that in the long-time limit, the phases ${e^{2\pi ij/R}}_{j=0}^{t}$ will tend to behave as though they were drawn uniformly at random from the unit circle in the complex plane.
+When $R$ is irrational, the equidistribution property implies that in the long-time limit, the phases $\{e^{2\pi ij/R}\}_{j=0}^{t}$ will tend to behave as though they were drawn uniformly at random from the unit circle in the complex plane.
 This leads to \textit{incoherent} summations, causing various terms in Eq. (\ref{com}) to interfere destructively.
 Therefore, we expect that the growth of the OTOC will be suppressed.
 As we shall show in the next section, the irrationality of $R$, on average, induces linear growth in the OTOC [see also Appendix \ref{appendix:b} for more details].
-Let us also point out that the OTOC growth in a typical pure state may, in general, vary from the linear behavior.
-Furthermore, the numerics suggest suppression of the growth for the rational $R$ values as well.
-The results depicted in Fig. \ref{fig:protoc} show the clear indication that the growth is suppressed for $R=3.9$ in all the cases considered (shown in the orange-colored curves).
-When $K$ is small, while the vacuum state OTOC shows linear growth in the long-time limit, the coherent state OTOC appears to grow even slower than the linear rate [see Fig. \ref{fig:protoc}a and \ref{fig:protoc}c].
-Interestingly, despite the classical phase space near $(0, 0)$ being stable to the transitions in $R$ at the resonance, the long-time dynamics of the vacuum state OTOC display sensitivity.
-Moreover, as $K$ becomes large, the OTOCs at non-resonances will also start approaching quadratic growth.
+Let us also point out that the OTOC growth in a typical pure state may generally vary from the linear behavior.
+Moreover, the rational $R$ values also induce subdued growth, though not as much as the irrationals.
+The results demonstrated in Fig. \ref{fig:protoc_ext} indicate that the growth is suppressed for $R=3.9$ in all the cases considered (shown in the orange-colored curves).
+When $K$ is small, while the vacuum state OTOCs oscillate as shown in Fig. \ref{fig:protoc_ext}a, the coherent state OTOCs follow power laws given by $\sim t^{0.2}$ and $\sim t^{0.6}$ respectively for $\hbar=1$ and $\hbar=0.1$ [see Fig. \ref{fig:protoc_ext}c].
+As $K$ becomes large, the OTOCs at non-resonances will also grow quadratically as the system becomes fully chaotic.